objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 // OBJY now has the contructors:

-OBJY.object() // as a wrapper for single objects OBJY.objects() // as wrapper for multiple objects
+OBJY.object() // as a family for single objects OBJY.objects() // as family for multiple objects
 ```

 ## Simple object